martingerlach/gutenberg/README.md

-# Standardized Project Gutenberg Corpus
+# Standardized Project Gutenberg Corpus (Revitalization Effort)

+---

+11/13/2024: This fork is an attempt to update and expand on the work by the original authors.

+---

 Easily generate a local, up-to-date copy of the Standardized Project Gutenberg Corpus (SPGC).

 The Standardized Project Gutenberg Corpus was presented in